 - S River Street this street is also noted to be an important north-south gateway into the area that is also in need of changes to accommodate people walking and cycling; As part of the TSP update, two separate cross-section configurations to achieve these goals are recommended for adoption: - Between E First Street and the Bypass, S River Street is recommended to include two 11-foot travel lanes, two 6-foot bike lanes, two 1-foot buffers, two 6-foot planting strips, two 5-foot sidewalks, and two 1-foot strips behind the sidewalks.
 As part of the TSP update, this project is recommended to remain on the Aspirational list. - Between the Bypass and Rogers Landing Road, S River Street2 is recommended to include two 11-foot travel lanes, two 7-foot on-street parking lanes, a 12-foot sidewalk on the west side with tree wells and a 1-foot strip behind the sidewalk, and a 12-foot shared-use path on the east side with a 4-foot buffer (tree wells), and a 1foot strip behind the path.
-This is recommended as a new project to be added to the Aspirational List with the TSP Update. - Wynooski Street this street is noted as an important gateway into the Riverfront Master Plan area and in need of changes to accommodate people walking and bicycling to support the planned mixed use neighborhood.
-The creation of a "complete street" between E Fourth Street and the Bypass is currently an Aspirational Project and, as such, no changes are recommended as part of the TSP Update. - Rail Crossing improvements at S College Street and S River Street today these at-grade crossings are narrow and controlled by signage and stop signs.
+This is recommended as a new project to be added to the Aspirational List with the TSP Update. - Wynooski Street this street is noted as an important gateway into the Riverfront Master Plan area and in need of changes to accommodate people walking and bicycling to support the planned mixed-use neighborhood.
+The creation of a "complete street" between E Fourth Street and the Bypass is currently an Aspirational Project and, as such, no changes are recommended as part of the TSP Update.
+However, neither the TSP nor the Riverfront Master Plan include a project to improve Wynooski Road south of the Bypass.
+Therefore, it is recommended that a new project to improve Wynooski Road from the Bypass to S Sandoz Road be added to the Aspirational List with the TSP update. - Rail Crossing improvements at S College Street and S River Street today these at-grade crossings are narrow and controlled by signage and stop signs.
 As part of recommended "complete street" upgrades to both streets, rail crossing equipment and roadway changes will be needed to address current rail safety guidance.
 These rail improvements are recommended to be added to the Aspirational List of projects as part of the TSP Update.